 In our Sitka-based fishermen-owned co-op, we see a lot of fish and we see a lot of wooden boats.
 As an Alaska Gold Seafood fish monger, I like to get out and see it all in action.
 And the perfect opportunity came recently when I could hop on the Sea Lion, our salmon-buying scow, for trip through the waters of southeast Alaska.
 A buying scow, or tenders as we call them, is a boat that meets our fishermen where they are on the grounds to buy their salmon and service them with fuel, ice, and groceries.
 This service is essential to the troll fleet and preserves a unique way of life that I try to show through this set of journal entries and the next one on community.

 The Sea Lion is a boat built in 1946 for the Bristol Bay herring fishery.
 At 86.5 feet, the Sea Lion can pack a lot of salmon and get it back to our processing plant in Sitka, thus allowing fishermen to fish the drags further away from town.
 The Sea Lion went from being a herring boat to a salmon tender for the Bristol Bay fleet but sat idle for a while when the Bristol Bay fleet slowed down a bit in the 1970s.
-Our co-op’s president Norm Pillen purchased the Sea Lion in 2021.
-These past two seasons as president, Norm has been busy in our Sitka plant, managing operations and communicating with the fleet.
-He’s had a good crew run the boat over the years.
-One of the fishermen in our fleet, Gary McMaster, has a nephew from South Carolina, Greg McGuire, who has been on the Sea Lion since 2015, and Greg has been captain of the Sea Lion these past two seasons.
+Our co-op’s president Norm Pillen owns the Sea Lion.
+As president, Norm has been busy in our Sitka plant, managing operations and communicating with the fleet.
+He’s had a good crew help run the boat over the years.
+One of the fishermen in our fleet, Gary McMaster, has a nephew from South Carolina, Greg McGuire, who has been on the Sea Lion since 2015, and Greg has also been captain of the Sea Lion.
 Greg knows the ins and outs of the Sea Lion’s wheelhouse, engine room, hoist, and maybe more importantly, how to interact with fishermen to give them the best service so that they can keep doing what they do.
 Greg now runs the Sea Lion this season.

 I spent a few days on the Sea Lion and saw some beautiful country, iced lots of fish, and spent some time visiting with fishermen to see what it’s like buying wild Alaskan line-caught salmon out on the grounds.
 Here’s my journal for those days…